solo-system/solo-system.github.io/about.md

 Additionally, it was important that the device was:

 * inexpensive - so we don't care if it's dropped, stolen or trampled
-* servicable in-situ - assume no access to customer service / returns
+* servicable in-situ - we assume no access to customer service / returns
-* availabe - components are available as widely as possible
+* available - components are available as widely as possible
 * no configuration at point of installation (settings can be changed in the lab/office, and don't need to be set in the field)
 * versatile (any microphone, any battery etc...)
 * affordable to projects, people and organisations of all sizes in all countries